 Luckily for us, there are plenty of swaps we can make to turn this into our very own low carb coleslaw!

 Low Carb Coleslaw Sugar Replacement

 Instead of sugar, I used erythritol — a sugar substitute that I absolutely love.
 If you don’t have erythritol on hand, feel free to use whatever swap you fancy.
-Keep in mind that erythritol is twice as sweet as table sugar, so the measurements will vary depending on what you use.

 For those of you wondering, erythritol is a sugar alcohol extracted from corn — don’t worry, it doesn’t have the same, ahem…stomach discomfort… of other sugar alcohols.

 It contains zero net carbs, not zero total carbs.
 According to the manufacture, the erythritol’s carbs don’t affect your blood sugar — my levels are fine after consuming it, but it’s always best to check your own (if this is something you monitor)!

 As far as taste goes, I much prefer the taste of erythritol to stevia!
 Erythritol has a similar taste and mouthfeel to regular sugar, although I will mention that some experience a cooling sensation in the back of their throat after eating erythritol — similar to the effect of eating peppermint.
 That said, I find that in recipes (such as this low carb coleslaw) with very little erythritol and tons of flavor packed ingredients, it isn’t noticeable!

 Low Carb Coleslaw Milk + Buttermilk Replacement